cockroachlabs/workshop_labs/spatial-data/README.md

 (1 row)
 ```

-## Lab 6 - Finding route information from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY

-Paste GeoJSON output into <geojson.io>
+We can pull the route too.
+Paste the GeoJSON output into <geojson.io> to view the route on the map.

 ```sql
 SELECT